elegy2000/pauls-phish-tickets/PROJECT_OVERVIEW.md

 - [ ] Add single ticket + image add form (writes to Supabase)
 - [ ] Test and document the new workflow
 - [ ] Set up and verify custom domain on Vercel
+- [ ] Work on image upload functionality with Supabase Storage (tomorrow's task)

 ---